 As the pain grew worse, McCoy realized it was time for surgery.
-To prepare, she and her husband, Doug, attended the free joint replacement class at Shady Grove Adventist Hospital.
+To prepare, she and her husband, Doug, attended the free joint replacement class at Adventist HealthCare Shady Grove Medical Center.
 “Even as an orthopedic nurse,” McCoy says, “I was so impressed with the class and instructor.”
 McCoy says the class was helpful in setting clear expectations for her and her husband, as well as ensuring that she understood the importance of her commitment and involvement to recovery.

-Her surgery was a huge success, and she was equally impressed with the well-coordinated post-operative care she received at Shady Grove Adventist Hospital.
+Her surgery was a huge success, and she was equally impressed with the well-coordinated post-operative care she received at Adventist HealthCare Shady Grove Medical Center.
 McCoy started physical therapy the day of her surgery.
 One week later and using a walker, she made the half-mile round trip to walk her children to school.
 Six weeks after that, she was back to work.

 Playing tag with her boys a few weeks after surgery, she says, was the “absolute pinnacle.”

 Two Years Later

 It’s been two years now since the hip replacement, and McCoy still enjoys playing with her children.
 She’s also taken up kickboxing, martial arts and step aerobics.

 Through tears of gratitude, she says, “Dr. Hampton literally gave me my life back.”